ActiveCampaign/app-wordpress/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

 Allows you to add ActiveCampaign contact forms to any post, page, or sidebar.
-Also allows you to embed [ActiveCampaign Site and Event tracking](http://www.activecampaign.com/help/site-event-tracking/) code in your pages.
+Also allows you to embed [ActiveCampaign site tracking](http://www.activecampaign.com/help/site-event-tracking/) code in your pages.
 To get started, please activate the plugin and add your [API credentials](http://www.activecampaign.com/help/using-the-api/) in the plugin settings.

 == Description ==